-We all know the discomfort that can result from the a poorly digested meal.
+We all know the discomfort that can result from a poorly digested meal.
 However, more and more people suffer from digestive issues that can have long-term and persistent symptoms like heartburn, irritable bowel syndrome, diarrhea, constipation, gas and bloating.
 These conditions, left unchecked, can weaken our immune systems and interrupt our overall health and well-being.

-One of factors behind chronic digestive difficulty is an imbalanced gut microbiome resulting from insufficient dietary fiber intake.
+One of the factors behind chronic digestive difficulty is an imbalanced gut microbiome resulting from insufficient dietary fiber intake.
 Paradoxically, once these chronic conditions have been triggered, dietary fiber can exacerbate them.
 By incorporating more high fiber fruits and vegetables into your daily diet you can improve your digestion, heal your gut, and support your immune system before a chronic condition develops.

 Before we look at a few of the best sources of dietary fiber, let’s first shine some light on the wonderful ecology of gut microbiome!